| Written by Mark Buzinkay

 We mentioned above that the main objective of an Emergency Response Plan is to improve the speed and volume of assistance delivered immediately after the onset of an emergency.
 It not only provides practical guidance to assist offshore and onshore emergency teams but mainly to prepare accordingly to act independently (learn more about emergency response team jobs).
 Emergency Response Preparedness not only develops a shared understanding of hazards and risks but also asks for organisational multi-hazard preparedness and the availability of contingency plans.

 One critical part of Emergency Response Preparedness (ERP) is risk management in general and risk analysis in particular.
-The UNHCR, for example, considers ERP the foundation of their emergency response plans.
+The UNHCR, for example, considers ERP to be the foundation of its emergency response plans.
 The risk analysis process identifies hazards that could trigger a crisis and ranks them by impact and likelihood.
 The risk ranking determines whether thresholds are low, medium, or high.
-The analysis informs planning while monitoring ensures the process is responsive to emerging risks.
+The analysis informs planning, while monitoring ensures the process is responsive to emerging risks.
 In the best case, risk analysis and monitoring can detect an emerging crisis before it strikes.

 When your risk monitoring suggests loss of the offshore installation is likely, the offshore emergency evacuation process will be triggered as earliest as possible.
 Any delay will result in increased safety risks.
-Therefore, you must make sure that your evacuation system is optimal before you need it.
+Therefore, you must ensure your evacuation system is optimal before you need it.

-Optimal evacuation processes and systems will ensure that the evacuation of your personnel can be done as quickly and safely as possible in case of an emergency.
+Optimal evacuation processes and systems will ensure that your personnel can be evacuated as quickly and safely as possible in case of an emergency.
 However, if the (planned) system is not functioning, the people present may be hindered or trapped, resulting in human casualties.
-Therefore, it is of utmost importance to conduct evacuation assessments.
+Therefore, it is of the utmost importance to conduct evacuation assessments.

 A typical evacuation analysis may include the following elements: